Divergence-Based Adaptive Aggregation for Byzantine Robust Federated Learning: Experiments and Results

 FedProx demonstrates subpar performance due to the lack of enough local computations to achieve the required $\gamma$-inexact solution.
 With the additional lookahead gradient, FedACG achieves a limited accuracy improvement over FedProx.
 FedExP is limited by the later stage of training and degrades to FedAvg.
 Since the control variate $\nabla F_m(\boldsymbol{\theta}^t) - \mathbb{E}[h_m^t] + \mathbb{E}[h^t] \neq 0$ when $\boldsymbol{\theta}^t=\boldsymbol{\theta}^*$, the local models of SCAFFOLD deviate from $\boldsymbol{\theta}^*$ and necessitate additional training rounds to mitigate this imbalance of control variate.
 By balancing the local gradient direction and the reference direction, DRAG avoids using control variates or regularization terms, realizing adaptive model training without additional communication overhead.

-Fig.~\ref{fig_diff_S_DRAG} evaluates DRAG under different numbers of participating workers, where a UAR selection of $S =5$, $15$, $25$, and $35$ out of $M=40$ workers is considered.
+{ Fig.~\ref{wrn1} plots the convergence performance of DRAG under different data heterogeneity levels with the WRN-28-4 model.
+It is demonstrated that DRAG maintains its convergence performance advantage over the benchmarks, validating its superior adaptability to training models with larger scales.} Fig.~\ref{fig_diff_S_DRAG} evaluates DRAG under different numbers of participating workers, where a UAR selection of $S =5$, $15$, $25$, and $35$ out of $M=40$ workers is considered.
 Clearly, more worker participation leads to faster convergence under both data distributions.
 A larger number of selected workers $S$ contributes to more stable reference directions $\mathbf{r}^t, \forall t$, in \eqref{reference_cf} and helps better guide local gradient modifications.

 Figs. \ref{diff_alpha_DRAG} and \ref{diff_c_DRAG} examine the impact of the hyperparameters $\alpha$ and $c$ in \eqref{reference_cf} and \eqref{dod} on the performance of DRAG.
 Fig.~\ref{diff_alpha_DRAG}(a) demonstrates an overly small $\alpha=0.01$ in \eqref{reference_cf} overuses historical gradients, where unstable gradients in the early training stage hinder convergence.
 When $\alpha$ is large, e.g., $\alpha > 0.25 $, the reference direction $\mathbf{r}^t$ depends excessively on $\Delta^{t-1}$, making it difficult to find a fast descent path.
 In Fig.~\ref{diff_alpha_DRAG}(b), although the data heterogeneity becomes moderate, an overly large or small value of $\alpha$ slows down the convergence.
 Fig.~\ref{diff_c_DRAG} shows that too large or too small $c$ significantly impairs training, since it would penalize gradient variance control or gradient alignment.
 This is consistent with the analysis in Section V-B, confirming the importance of careful configuration of $c$.